 Besides providing easy beach access, here you can also take scenic trails through a redwood forest that leads to historic lime kiln ruins and a waterfall.
 Unfortunately, all of the trails were closed during our visit due to damages from a fire so we were not able to do them on our trip.

-Gamboa Point is one of my favorite viewpoints of the Big Sur coastline.
-This area overlooks jagged ocean rocks, lush hills, and turquoise blue water that looks especially stunning on a sunny day.
+Gamboa Point is one of my favorite stops that offers fantastic views of the Big Sur coastline.
+This area overlooks a rocky beach with lush hills and turquoise blue water that looks especially stunning on a sunny day.

 There is a small, pristine beach at the bottom of the overlook but the beach is private and not accessible to the public.